 - Children or stepchildren of the deceased

-- Parents or siblings, if there are no surviving spouse or children
+- Parents or siblings, if there is no surviving spouse or children

 Our Everett wrongful death attorneys can guide you through the process and ensure the claim is filed correctly.